MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

     stratego> one(?Plus(_,_))
     command failed

-A frequently used application of `one` is the `oncetd(s)` traversal, which performs a left to right depth first search/transformation that stops as soon as `s` has been successfuly applied.
+A frequently used application of `one` is the `oncetd(s)` traversal, which performs a left to right depth first search/transformation that stops as soon as `s` has been successfully applied.

     oncetd(s) = s <+ one(oncetd(s))